Joaolfelicio/mobile-data-usage-reminder/README.md

 ##### ApplicationConfiguration

-In the `ApplicationConfiguration` section of the appSettings, you will need to add the values for the provider email and provider password.
+In the `ApplicationConfiguration` section of the appSettings, you will need to add the values for the provider email and provider password. **The password will ONLY be used to login into the provider, it won't be saved or used anywhere else.**

 ```json
 {